 Nice lamps, but the view from behind the pulpit is the back of the screen.

-And now to brass tacks and the business of making money.
-We're back at the entrance to the central station, but now we're looking across the street to the Grosvenor Building, another of Alexander "Greek" Thomson's designs--and built by him for his own profit.
+And now to the business of making money.
+We're back at the entrance to the central station, but now we're looking across the street at the Grosvenor Building, another of Alexander "Greek" Thomson's designs--and built by him for his own profit.
 See anything else odd?
 Sure you do, once it's pointed out: the building later got a new top.
 It was put there in 1907, which is why Williamson writes of Thomson's "disciplined facade weighed down by the swagger Graeco-Roman top hamper."

 Glasgow's architects were not always so adventurous.
 The long-lived Horatio Bromhead, described in the Dictionary of Scottish Architects as "extremely conservative," produced this building in 1903 for the department store now called Frasers but at the time Stewart and McDonald.
 Willamson points to its "ponderous French details."
 And, yes, this is the building we noticed long ago at the corner of Buchanan and Argyle.

-Speaking of ponderous, what did William Vickers have in mind when he, the sculptor, put these bent-over Atlantes at the doorway?
+Speaking of ponderous, what did William Vickers have in mind when he, the sculptor, put these Atlantes at the doorway?
 Cruel and unusual punishment, I'd say.